 - Best Start Grant School Age Payment – one off payment of £250 when a child would normally start primary one for families who get certain benefits.

-We have used new powers to introduce a new Best Start Grant, helping parents on low incomes with £600 on the birth of their first child and £300 on the birth of later children, to buy the pram or other big essentials they need.
-The first Best Start Grant payments were delivered before Christmas – 6 months earlier than planned.
+- Best Start Foods – a prepaid card from pregnancy up to when a child turns three for families on certain benefits to help buy healthy food. with £600 on the birth of their first child and £300 on the birth of later children, to buy the pram or other big essentials they need.

-We have introduced a new £1.5 million Neonatal Expenses Fund to help parents of premature babies with the additional costs of their child being in hospital.
+We introduced the £1.5 million Neonatal Expenses Fund to help parents of premature babies with the additional costs of their child being in hospital.

-We are providing more than £50 million to improve mental health services for expectant and new mothers.
+We will also substantially expand the range of perinatal support available to women.
 One in five women are affected by mental health problems during pregnancy or in the year after childbirth, and we want to transform the service that they receive – by providing more counselling support for less acute issues and better specialist support for moderate to acute problems.